Take a Walk on the Wild Side: Crochet Goals

 Happy “Take a Walk on the Wild Side Day!”

-Every year on April 12, this fun little holiday appears, and I had no idea about it, until now.
-Now that I know about this holiday, why not celebrate it?!
+Every year on April 12, this fun little holiday appears, and I had no idea about it before.
+Now that I know about this holiday, why not celebrate it?

 Take A Walk On The Wild Side Day